Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux

-This article provides some general steps that can be used to narrow down performance issues related to Defender for Endpoint for Linux.
+This article provides some general steps that can be used to narrow down performance issues related to Defender for Endpoint on Linux.

-Real-time protection (RTP) is a feature of Defender for Endpoint for Linux that continuously monitors and protects your device against threats.
+Real-time protection (RTP) is a feature of Defender for Endpoint on Linux that continuously monitors and protects your device against threats.
 It consists of file and process monitoring and other heuristics.

-Depending on the applications that you are running and your device characteristics, you may experience suboptimal performance when running Defender for Endpoint for Linux.
-In particular, applications or system processes that access many resources over a short timespan can lead to performance issues in Defender for Endpoint for Linux.
+Depending on the applications that you are running and your device characteristics, you may experience suboptimal performance when running Defender for Endpoint on Linux.
+In particular, applications or system processes that access many resources over a short timespan can lead to performance issues in Defender for Endpoint on Linux.

 Before starting, please make sure that other security products are not currently running on the device.
 Multiple security products may conflict and impact the host performance.